 Other than for random, one-off real estate investment opportunities, Ecuador has never been high on my list of top offshore destinations.
-This country is more a lifestyle choice than a place to think about planting an investment flag.
-However, at this week’s Live and Invest in Ecuador Conference in Quito, several people have asked about obtaining Ecuadorean citizenship.
-They figure that, if they are moving to the country anyway, they should consider all the associated opportunities.
+This country is more a lifestyle choice than a place to think about planting an offshore flag… with one important and notable exception.

-As it turns out, obtaining Ecuadorean citizenship is fairly easy, as long as you can meet the residency requirement, which, again, can be straightforward.
+Obtaining Ecuadorean citizenship is fairly easy… as long as you can meet the residency requirement, which, again, can be straightforward.

 Qualifying For Residency In Ecuador As An Investor

-Parking US$25,000 in a CD in an Ecuador bank for the rest of your life (assuming you intend to remain a resident of Ecuador until you expire) may not appeal to everyone.
+However, parking a large sum in a CD in an Ecuador bank for the rest of your life (assuming you intend to remain a resident of Ecuador until you expire) may not appeal either.
 This is one very practical reason why obtaining an Ecuadorean passport can make sense.

-Once you’re an Ecuador citizen, you can liquidate the US$25,000 investment you made to obtain residency.
+Once you’re an Ecuadorean citizen, you can liquidate the investment you made to obtain residency.

-The other benefit of obtaining citizenship is that it means you can eliminate the time requirement that comes with residency in Ecuador.
-During your first year as a resident in this country, you can’t leave the country for more than 90 days.
-After that, you can’t leave the country for more than 18 consecutive months without putting your residency status at risk.
+The other benefit of obtaining citizenship is that it means you can eliminate the time requirement that comes with residency in this country.
+During your first and second years as a resident here, you can’t leave the country for more than 180 days per year.
+Beginning the third year, you can’t leave the country for more than two years without putting your residency status at risk.
 Become a citizen, and you can come and go as you like.

-As a travel document, an Ecuadorean passport isn’t the best option out there.
-You’d be able to travel to fewer than 80 countries visa-free, including most of Latin America, some of Africa and Asia, and only a couple of countries in Europe.
-However, Ecuador allows dual citizenship for citizens of countries where they have a treaty in place (including the United States and Canada).
-So you could use your Ecuador passport when traveling in Latin America and use your current passport when traveling to Europe.
+As a travel document, an Ecuadorean passport isn’t a top choice.
+With your Ecuadorean passport, you’d be able to travel to fewer than 90 countries visa-free, including most of Latin America, some of Africa and Asia, and only a couple of countries in Europe.
+However, Ecuador allows dual citizenship for citizens of countries where they have a treaty in place, including the United States and Canada.
+You could use your Ecuadorean passport when traveling in Latin America and your current passport when traveling to Europe.